necro-nemesis/Lokinet-RPM-package/README.md

 ### Building the packages requires installation of the rpm package on the build system to be used as build dependecies.
 The packages must be built and installed in order of oxen-mq, loki-network and lastly the GUI.
 After building the package install it on the build system as it is called as a build dependency for the next package being built.

 1. Edit the `<package>`.spec file "Version:" value to match the `<VERSION>` you provided for the source file name.
 2. The build command is `rpmbuild -ba /home/$USER/rpmbuild/SPEC/<package>.spec`
+3. cd /home/$USER/rpmbuild/RPMS
+4. sudo yum install <the package last built>
-Repeat 1. & 2. for each of the packages.
+Repeat steps 1.,2.,3 and 4. for each of the packages.
+Return to SPEC dir to build next package.
 RPM packages will be written to /home/$USER/rpmbuild/RPMS

 ## INSTALL